Nowadays, mental health has become a very important matter in our lives.

 It’s characterized by intense sadness, loss of interest, tiredness, and it can even cause disability.
 For its part, a swing of mood from periods of depression to mania is what characterizes bipolarity.

 Both disorders can be treated by health professionals.
+More details of the treatments are explained by Healthcanal's medical team in their newly published article.

 - Anxiety disorders